American Collegiate Hockey Association: Women's champions

-Division 1
+Division 1 champions (W)

 Results by school and year

 37 teams have appeared in the ACHA Tournament in at least one year starting with 2001 (the first year that the ACHA sponsored a women's division).
 The results for all years are shown in this table below.

 The code in each cell represents the furthest the team made it in the respective tournament: